30 Jan Oracle E-Business Suite: SQL injection risk

 The other argument we’ve heard is the technical expertise needed to take advantage of this access is high.
 As you can see from the first form, all you need to know is how to execute a basic SQL statement (update in the example) and what fields you need to update.
 Suffice to say, it would be easy for most IT users to identify what tables and columns contain the supplier bank account data or other data.

 When we analyze who has access to these Functions, we typically find 20 – 25 functions are assigned to someone.
 There are approximately 65 such Functions throughout the system.
 Further, we have documented flaws with Oracle’s ability to identify and keep current with the publishing of these Functions .
 To gain reasonable assurance that users haven’t used these Functions, you’d need a full detailed audit trail of all activity from within these forms.
-However, such detailed activity is not provided as part of the core applications – it has to be built via a third party tool (we implement a solution from CaoSys called CS*Audit to do this).
+However, such detailed activity is not provided as part of the core applications – it has to be built via a third party tool.
 Without the ability to identify WHAT a user has done with these Functions, you have no ability to identify the impact.
 The potential impact is limitless, therefore, there is no way to identify mitigating controls.

 Conclusions: